Project Staff

 Former Staff

-Caleb graduated from Brandeis University in 2022 with a double major in Politics and Philosophy and a minor in Legal Studies.
-He joined the Western Jihadism Project in the Spring of 2021 as a research assistant and continued with the lab until graduation.
+Caleb graduated from Brandeis University in 2022 with a double major in politics and philosophy and a minor in legal studies.
+He joined the Western Jihadism Project in spring 2021 as a research assistant and continued with the lab until graduation.
 Outside of the lab, he was a writing tutor for the English Learning Program at Brandeis.
 He currently works as an analyst at Harry Jho LLC.

 Gabriella Lieberman